SashaTheGray/SashaTheGray/README.md

 <!-- About me -->

+👋 Welcome to my GitHub!
-Hello and welcome to my Github page!
-My name is Alexander Robertson, a cybersecurity specialist based in Iceland.
+I'm Alexander Robertson, a cybersecurity specialist and self-proclaimed nerd based in Iceland.

-I have a BSc degree in Computer Science from Reykjavik University where I currently pursue a MSc degree in the same field.
+💻 I hold a BSc in Computer Science from Reykjavik University and spend my days exploring the fascinating world of cybersecurity and software engineering.

-My main interests are cybersecurity and software engineering.
-I'm an ex-athlete, a WoW-head, a LaVeyan-satanist, and a Minarchist.
+🎮 When I'm not diving into code, you can find me reliving my WoW days, pondering the philosophy of LaVeyan Satanism, working out, or engaging in some good ol' fashioned lollygagging.

+🚀 Let's build, break, and secure the digital world together!

 <!-- Technical stack --->